Capillary/ecom-api-document/source/includes/_category.md

 Parameter | Type | Description
 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchant CategoryId* | string | Unique id of the category for which you want to fetch details
+MerchantId* | string | Unique GUID of the merchant CategoryId* | string | Unique id of the category to fetch details

 <aside class="notice">All parameters marked by * are mandatory. </aside>